Shin Megami Tensei: Strange Journey: Plot

-The Redux version of the game introduces new storyline content focusing on a mysterious woman named Alex.
-In the early stages of the investigation, Alex suddenly ambushes and mortally wounds the protagonist.
-He is saved by a friendly demon named Demeter, who tasks him with traversing a location called the Womb of Grief and collecting objects called Fruit.
-As the protagonist explores the Womb of Grief, it is revealed that Alex has traveled back in time to assassinate him, Jimenez, and Zelenin in order to prevent an apocalyptic future from coming to pass.
+In the Redux version, the protagonist is attacked and nearly killed by a woman called Alex, but saved by the demon Demeter who tasks him with traversing a location called the Womb of Grief to collect objects called Fruit.
+As the protagonist explores the Womb of Grief, it is revealed that Alex has traveled back in time to assassinate him, Jimenez, and Zelenin in order to prevent an apocalyptic future from coming to pass triggered by their actions in the Schwarzwelt and leave her as the last living human.
+After the protagonist chooses their alignment, Alex confronts him a final time, begging for his and his companion's help averting her future.
+If the protagonist refuses to aid Alex, he defeats her and the game ends as normal.

-After the protagonist defeats Mem Aleph in the Law and Neutral routes or collects the Cosmic Eggs in the Chaos Route, Alex approaches him and explains that his actions will not save humanity.
-In the Law route, humans affected by Zelenin's song will go to war with those not affected by it and result in a massacre for both factions; in the Chaos route, the rule of strength leads humanity to annihilate itself with only Alex surviving; in the Neutral route, humanity grows complacent and is annihilated by the second coming of the Schwarzwelt.
-If the protagonist refuses to aid Alex, he defeats her in combat and the game ends as normal.
 If he chooses to help her, she fades from existence with the timeline changed.
-Demeter appears and reveals that the Fruit are pieces of a fifth Cosmic Egg, and that she is a servant of the Three Wise Men before stealing the Fruit.
-Louisa Ferre transports the protagonist to the Empyrean Ascent, where the protagonist confronts the Three Wise Men.
-They fuse into their true form, Root Shekinah, and attack; but the protagonist kills them.

-In the extended Law ending, Zelenin uses her song to remove humanity's desire for conflict, leading to an age of peace and harmony for all humans.
-In the extended Chaos ending, Jimenez uses the Cosmic Eggs to create a world where all humans and demons have infinite possibilities and freedom to choose their own path on equal grounds.
-In the extended Neutral ending, the protagonist and a surviving Arthur remain in the Schwarzwelt's realm to destroy every incarnation of it to ensure the world's eternal safety.
+Demeter reveals that the Fruit are pieces of a fifth Cosmic Egg, and that she is a servant of the Three Wise Men before stealing the Fruit.
+Louisa Ferre transports the protagonist to the Empyrean Ascent, where the protagonist defeats the Three Wise Men, who fight in their true form Root Shekinah.
+In the extended Law ending, Zelenin uses her song to remove humanity's desire for conflict, leading to an age of peace and harmony.
+In the extended Chaos ending, Jimenez uses the Cosmic Eggs to create a world where all humans and demons have infinite possibilities and true freedom.
+In the extended Neutral ending, the protagonist and Arthur remain in the Schwarzwelt's realm to repeatedly destroy it when humanity causes its appearance.